EnjoinHQ/hopfield/README.md

   }),
 });

-// create a client with the function we defined const chat = hopfield.chat().functions([classifyMessage]);
+// create a client with function calling const chat = hopfield.chat().functions([classifyMessage]);

 const incomingUserMessage = "How do I reset my password?";